 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates RADI, SAL, DCT, JNCE

-Duck Creek Technologies, Inc. (NASDAQ: DCT)’s sale to Vista Equity Partners for $19.00 per share in cash.
+Duck Creek Technologies, Inc. DCT's sale to Vista Equity Partners for $19.00 per share in cash.
 If you are a Duck Creek shareholder, click here to learn more about your rights and options.

-Jounce Therapeutics, Inc. (NASDAQ: JNCE)’s merger with Redx Pharma.
+Jounce Therapeutics, Inc. JNCE's merger with Redx Pharma.
 If you are a Jounce shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.